 - Department has preliminary discussions with HR regarding the duties of the position, position type, potential job title, appropriate salary range and search process considerations.

-- Department completes the Budget and Position Request Form and obtains formal approval and signatures from the department's Vice President and the budget office.
+- Department completes the Job Change Request Form and obtains formal approval and signatures from the department's Vice President and the budget office.
 Only the form’s first page needs to be routed for approval unless otherwise determined by the department.

 - The department sends Word versions of the position and form to firstname.lastname@example.org.
 Budget will send the signed first page.